Sports Development

 Sports Facility Strategy – Multi Sports Hub Review

-This has helped Council identify what sports facilities are needed across the district to improve access to sport.
+This strategy identifies what sports facilities are needed across the district to improve access to sport.

 To view the Sports Facility Strategy, click here